lucmartens/composables/README.md

 #### render - function - required

-Function to display or further process the the `result` object
+Function to display or further process the `result` object

 ## `With`